firstbatchxyz/hollowdb-prover-rust/README.md

 ## Usage

-Using `ark_circom`, we can generate proofs for HollowDB.
+Using [ark_circom](https://crates.io/crates/ark-circom), we can generate proofs for HollowDB.
 Only Groth16 is supported as of yet.

+-   TODO : Use [Poseidon](https://github.com/arnaucube/poseidon-rs) for `computeKey`

 ## Testing